ARMmbed/mbed-os-example-client/README.md

 4. Plug the Ethernet cable into the board if you are using Ethernet mode.

-5. If you are using 6LoWPAN ND or Thread mode, connect and power on the gateway first.
+5. If you are using 6LoWPAN ND or Thread mode, connect and power on the Border Router first.

 6. Plug the micro-USB cable into the **OpenSDA** port.
 The board is listed as a mass-storage device.